metabase/metabase/docs/people-and-groups/authenticating-with-jwt.md

 - **First Name attribute:** the key to retrieve each JWT user's first name.
 - **Last Name attribute:** if you guessed that this is the key to retrieve each JWT user's last name, well then you have been paying attention.

-User attributes can also be sent programatically on the JWT, by adding new keys and values, other than the 3 above, to Metabase.
+You can send additional user attributes to Metabase by adding the attributes as key/value pairs to your JWT.
 These attributes will be synced on every login.

 ## Group schema